 At the same time, this disruption creates real opportunities for those institutions that innovate with their products, services, and business and operational models.
 In fact, brands themselves must transform.
 To be successful, financial brands must exemplify innovation and personalization to attract consumers now and into the future.
 Even fintech companies face this challenge because change now is a constant.

 One example of a brand evolution is Personal Capital, a digital wealth management company that I’ve recently started to advise.
-At only ten years “new,” the company announced an brand transformation to get closer to modern customers and to better set itself apart from robo advisors and brokerage competitors.
+At only 10 years “new,” the company announced a brand transformation to get closer to modern customers and to better set itself apart from robo advisors and brokerage competitors.

 A new brand design reflects Personal Capital’s focus on simple and transparent advice, intentionally excluding jargon in favor of direct, clear language.
 A new logo uses modern, electric blue branding, emphasizing “personal.”

-Personal Capital’s brand promise is also the company’s true North Star, “financial clarity and confidence for families through personalized advice from advisors and personalized insights from our technology.”
-The company has more than two million registered users and manages more than $11 billion in assets.
+Personal Capital’s brand promise is also the company’s true North Star: “financial clarity and confidence for families through personalized advice from advisors and personalized insights from our technology.”
+The company has more than 2 million registered users and manages more than $11 billion in assets.

-To better understand the company’s brand transformation, I sat down with Jay Shah, the CEO of Personal Capital.
+To better understand the company’s brand transformation, I sat down with Jay Shah, the chief executive of Personal Capital.

 Personal Capital is undergoing an important metamorphosis after a decade of impressive growth.
 What’s the strategy behind the new Personal Capital?